-Now, while this is a positive, as you’ve always got something to do to keep you busy, there’s a downside to it as well, as it’s really difficult to keep on top of everything that’s happening to Pokémon Go in any given moment.
+Now, while this is positive, as you’ve always got something to do to keep you busy, there’s a downside to it as well, as it’s really difficult to keep on top of everything that’s happening to Pokémon Go in any given moment.
 But that’s where we come in.
 We want to make your life much easier by providing a nice, chronological list of each upcoming Pokémon Go event you can participate in.

 So please find that below.
 We also keep a list of the most recent Pokémon Go news, every single recent Pokémon Go update, so you can check the latest patch notes at a glance, and we’ve put together a complete Pokémon Go raids guide, which will help when it comes to participating in Raid Hours.

-Pokémon Go event: Every single upcoming Pokémon Go Event listed
+Every upcoming Pokémon Go Event listed

 In this section, we’ll detail each current and upcoming Pokémon Go event.
 We’ll keep this regularly refreshed, and remove events from the previous months that are no longer applicable.